 | > 12 | H2Mix | Nitrogen |

-Cutting stainless steel with a plasma cutter requires selecting the right technique based on material thickness to confirm precision and quality.
+Cutting stainless steel with a plasma cutter requires selecting the right technique based on material thickness to ensure precision and quality.

 Your cutting techniques should be aligned with thickness considerations to optimize results.
 Here’s how you can tackle various thicknesses:

 - Less than 5 mm: Utilize nitrogen plasma gas coupled with nitrogen or water shield gas.
-This combination confirms superior cut quality and minimizes imperfections in thinner materials.
+This combination ensures superior cut quality and minimizes imperfections in thinner materials.

 - 5 mm to 12 mm: Opt for F5 plasma gas with nitrogen shield gas.
 This setup enhances cut quality and diminishes dross formation, making your cuts cleaner and reducing post-cut cleanup.